-The enacted FY 2021 Budget (HB 353) and FY 2022 Proposed Budget (HB 193) for the Kentucky Transportation Cabinet (KYTC) designated up to \$1,600,000.00 in funds for public safety and service improvements of railroads.
-The Cabinet will accomplish this by funding at-grade railroad crossing reconstruction, railroad crossing safety equipment improvements, and the removal of obstructive vegetation through the Kentucky Rail Crossing Improvement (KRCI) program utilizing Highway Construction Contingency Account funds in the amount of \$1,250,000.00 for each fiscal year.
-This guidance establishes the procedures for applicants to apply for KRCI financial assistance from the KYTC.
+The enacted FY 2023 Budget (HB 241) for the Kentucky Transportation Cabinet (KYTC) designated up to \$1,250,000.00 in funds for public safety and service improvements of railroads.
+There also remains \$964,586.67 in past years funds that have not been expended.
+The Cabinet will accomplish improvements to public safety and service improvements of railroads by funding at-grade railroad crossing reconstruction, railroad crossing safety equipment improvements, and the removal of obstructive vegetation.
+This will be done through the Kentucky Rail Crossing Improvement (KRCI) program utilizing Highway Construction Contingency Account funds in the amount of \$2,214,586.67.
+This guidance establishes the procedures for applicants to apply for FY 23 KRCI financial assistance from the KYTC.

-Definitions
+I. Definitions